The Story of Kiss’ Best Non-Makeup Album, ‘Revenge’

-‘Revenge,’ the most consistent, hard-hitting and critically acclaimed album ever released by the non-makeup version of Kiss, celebrates its 21st anniversary today (May 14).
+Revenge, the most consistent, hard-hitting and critically acclaimed album ever released by the non-makeup version of Kiss, was released on May 19, 1992.

 The album is most notable for marking one of the most difficult personnel transitions in Kiss’s history.
-Drummer Eric Carr, who had been with the group for a decade, passed away shorty before the recording of ‘Revenge’ after a battle with cancer.
-Soldiering on with new drummer Eric Singer, Kiss dedicated the album to his memory and in a most fitting tribute, ended it with ‘Carr Jam 1981,’ his only known studio-recorded drum solo.
+Drummer Eric Carr, who had been with the group for a decade, died shorty before the recording of Revenge after a battle with cancer.
+Soldiering on with new drummer Eric Singer, Kiss dedicated the album to his memory and in tribute ended it with “Carr Jam 1981,” his only known studio-recorded drum solo.